nboutin/buba_engine/README.md

 ## Roadmap Features
 ### 0.2.0 [Not Started]
 - [ ] Assign amout to territory
+- [ ] Synchro with online bank
+- [ ] Automatic category assignement for transaction

 ### 0.1.0 [In Progress]
 - [ ] Create/Open Buba project